cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 reason it doesn't save, just render the view.
 This gives us a chance to show the user validation errors or other warnings.

-Every CakePHP request includes a ``Request`` object which is accessible using ``$this->request``.
+Every CakePHP request includes a ``ServerRequest`` object which is accessible using ``$this->request``.
 The request object contains useful information regarding the request that was just received, and can be used to control the flow of your application.
 In this case, we use the :php:meth:`Cake\\Network\\ServerRequest::is()`